Tunumiit

 Iivit or Tunumiit are Indigenous Greenlandic Inuit from Iivi Nunaa, Tunu in the area of Kangikajik and Ammassalik, the eastern part of Inuit Nunaat (East Greenland).
-The Iivit live now mainly in Tasiilaq and Ittoqqortoormiit and are a part of the Arctic people known collectively as the Inuit.
+The Iivit now live mainly in Tasiilaq and Ittoqqortoormiit and are a part of the Arctic people known collectively as the Inuit.
 The singular for Iivit is Iik or for Tunumiit version it is Tunumiu.

 Besides the Iivit, who live in the eastern portion of Inuit Nunaat in the jurisdiction of Kalaallit Nunaat (Greenland), Avanersuarmiut (Northern) and Kitaamiut (Western) Greenland Inuit are called Inuit, Inivit or Inivi (Kalaallit) and Inughuit, respectively.
 About 80% to 88% of Greenland's population, or approximately 44,000 to 50,000 people, identify as being Indigenous Inuit.

 Language

-Iivi language or the Tunumiit language, also called East Greenlandic or Iivi oraasia natively, It is generally categorised as a dialect of Greenlandic, but verges on being a distinct language.
-(The official language of Greenland is a different dialect of the Inuit languages, Inuttut also known as Kalaallisut; the Inughuit speak Inuktun, which is more closely related to Inuktitut, an Inuit–Yupik–Unangan languages spoken in Northern Canada, especially in Nunavut).
+The Tunumiit language, also called Iivi, Iivi oraasia, or East Greenlandic, is generally categorised as a dialect of Greenlandic, the official language of Greenland, but, having evolved over several centuries in isolation, verges on being a distinct language.